HiPay Review

 Integration Assessment

 REST API (HiPay Enterprise Gateway) plus published OpenAPI specifications maintained in the openapi-hipay repository on GitHub.
-Official SDKs for PHP, NodeJS, iOS (Fullservice + Enterprise variants), Android (Fullservice + Enterprise variants), and JavaScript browser SDK for tokenization and hosted payment forms.
+Official SDKs for PHP, NodeJS, iOS (Fullservice + Enterprise variants), Android (Fullservice + Enterprise variants), and a JavaScript browser SDK for tokenization and hosted payment forms.
 CMS plugins: Magento 2 (HiPay Fullservice SDK Magento2), Salesforce B2C Commerce (listed on AppExchange), WHMCS, and Jumpseller.
 Webhooks for transaction status notifications.
 HiPay Console is the merchant dashboard for transaction history, settlement reporting, fraud rule configuration and Sentinel review.
-Sandbox environment is full-featured via developer.hipay.com.
-Integration timeline is realistically 1-4 weeks depending on volume and platform — fast for direct API work, longer for omnichannel and marketplace deployments.
-Documentation quality is genuinely good — OpenAPI publishing and active GitHub presence are above the B2B PSP average.
+The sandbox environment is full-featured via developer.hipay.com.
+Integration timeline is realistically 1-4 weeks depending on volume and platform, fast for direct API work and longer for omnichannel and marketplace deployments.
+Documentation quality is good: OpenAPI publishing and active GitHub presence are above the B2B PSP average.

 Risk & Compliance